-Have you tried this sweet mild winter squash?
+Have you tried this sweet, mild winter squash?
 Delicata squash is a long yellow squash with green stripes.
 You can buy delicata squash at most grocery stores and even at your local farmer's market.

-I love to use squash in recipes because it is so easy to conceal in recipes.
-My kids don’t really know there is something healthy hidden in these fritters!
-If you don’t believe me, try these Gluten Free Delicata Squash Brownies.
-(They are paleo too!)
+I love using squash in recipes because it is so easy to conceal.
+My kids don't know something healthy is hidden in these fritters!
+If you don't believe me, try these Gluten Free Delicata Squash Brownies.

 How to roast delicata squash: